Wednesday, September 25, 2024

 You couldn't write a science fiction scenario weirder than our reality.
 Here's an outline for a screenplay:

-The species goes through a recurring phase in its evolution called "war," in which the unused potential of developing technology is realized in an orgy of emotion, sexuality and violence.
+The species goes through a recurring phase in its evolution called "war," in which the unused, sometimes repressed potential of developing technology is realized in an orgy of emotion, sexuality and violence.
 At the time of the story, the species is nearing a war phase, the third in an increasingly destructive series, this time reflecting not only struggles over national and ethnic borders, but over what types of mentalities the humanoids will have, what types of bodies, perhaps what types of souls.

 CUT TO: Bridge, the multi-ethnic crew hard at work.